Pontiac Firebird: 1970

 For the 1970 and 1971 model years, all Firebirds equipped with radios had the antennae mounted "in-glass" in the windshield.

 1971

 The 1971 model year had a few minor changes to the Firebird.
-Fenders across all models now featured a one-year-only exhaust vent seen on the lower half of the fenders.
+Fenders across all models featured a one-year-only exhaust vent seen on the lower half of the fenders.
 The interior options also changed to the newer style collared bucket seats in the deluxe interior, and the previous year's seats with the headrest were no longer available.
 The rear seat console was introduced as an option, and Honeycomb wheels became available for all Firebirds.